DaveEveritt/decision-maker/README.md

 - [ ] decide on a question text field or none?
 - [ ] limit reasons to 7 decisions for/against to manage cognitive load/indecision
 - [ ] use a component for list items
-- [ ] make mobile-first with tabs or slider panes
 - [ ] store previous choices to load again

 ## Greame’s suggestion